christopherdebeer/colourtool/README.md

 Install
 --------

-To install this bookmarklet tool, create a bookmark with the code below as the link.
+To install this bookmarklet tool, create a bookmark with the code below as the link/location.
 Clicking on the bookmark will launch colourTool on the current page.

 `javascript:(function(){window.colBase='https://github.com/christopherdebeer/colourtool/raw/master/';var%20a=document.getElementsByTagName('head')[0],b=document.createElement('script');b.type='text/javascript';b.src=colBase+'coltool.js?'+Math.floor(Math.random()*99999);a.appendChild(b);})();%20void%200`